 COVID-19 Service Station Updates

 All motorway and A-road service areas are open, and have remained open throughout the lockdown period.
-Service stations are not affected by local lockdowns.
+Service stations are not affected by local lockdowns, including in Leicester and Manchester.

 Changes Service Areas Are Making